Reviews You Can Rely On

 Ease of Use

 Between dirt, dogs, and drool, cleaning your pillow will eventually be necessary.
 The Teton Sports Pillow is a cinch to clean; just remove the pillowcase and toss it in the wash.
-Likewise, the REI Trailmade is machine washable and dryable, and it unpacks in less than 3 seconds.
-The Klymit Luxe also comes with a machine washable, removable pillowcase for easy cleaning.
-Models like the Therm-a-Rest Compressible can be thrown into the washer and dryer as-is, which is super convenient.
+The Klymit Luxe and Hikenture pillows also come with a machine-washable, removable pillowcase for easy cleaning.
+Models like the Therm-a-Rest Compressible Cinch can be thrown into the washer and dryer as is, which is super convenient.
 Some models (like the Aeros) are trickier to clean because the manufacturer advises against using a washing machine.
 We found the inflatable pillows the easiest to clean because a simple wipe-down usually does the trick.

 Credit: Jason Wanlass